Castel Sant'Angelo

 Castel Sant'Angelo (/it/ Castle of the Holy Angel), also known as Mausoleum of Hadrian (Mausoleo di Adriano), is a towering rotunda (cylindrical building) in Parco Adriano, Rome, Italy.
 It was initially commissioned by the Roman Emperor Hadrian as a mausoleum for himself and his family.
-The popes later used the building as a fortress and castle, and it is now a museum.
+The popes later used the building as a fortress and castle dedicated to Saint Michael the Archangel, and it is now a museum.
 The structure was once the tallest building in Rome.

 Hadrian's tomb

 Castel Sant'Angelo from the Ponte Sant'Angelo.
 The top statue is of Michael the Archangel, the angel from whom the building derives its name.